IT information for new students

 There is information for Freshers on our website on how to activate your Oxford Single Sign On (SSO) account and also how to set up Eduroam WiFi.

-This year's Freshers Week timetable does not include a separate IT introductory lecture however the slides from the IT Induction talk 2017 are still available (as a PDF).
-The IT Team will also be available in the IT Office (N7/1) during the week to help answer IT questions and give guidance on getting online.
+This year's Freshers Week timetable does not include a separate IT introductory lecture however the slides from a previous IT Induction talk are still available (as a PDF).
+The IT Team will also be available in the IT Office (RE Building Room 10) during the week to help answer IT questions and give guidance on getting online.

 For further details on IT for freshers in Oxford see the University IT Services' Welcome to IT pages.

 College provides free mono printing to current members for academic purposes.
-You can print via the web and collect it (within 14 hours) from the printers in the basement of the Library and Study Centre, the JCR Lounge (for under-graduates) or the MCR (for post-graduate students).
+You can print via the web and collect it (within 12 hours) from the Kyocera printers in the basement of the Library and Study Centre, the JCR Lounge (for under-graduates) or the MCR (for post-graduate students).

 There are instructions for using the web based printing system here.